kubernetes/contributor-site/content/en/blog/2025/pqc-in-k8s/pqc-in-k8s.md

 The journey to a post-quantum secure Kubernetes is underway, and perhaps further along than many realize, thanks to the proactive adoption of `ML-KEM` in Go.
-Kubernetes v1.33 users are already benefiting from hybrid PQC key exchange in many TLS connections by default.
+With Kubernetes v1.33, users are already benefiting from hybrid post-quantum key exchange in many TLS connections by default.

 However, awareness of potential pitfalls, such as Go version mismatches leading